Waivers of Inadmissibility

 At the immigration law firm of Yeager & Etkind, we help clients pursue waivers of inadmissibility so they can enter the country.
-With offices in Rockville, Maryland; Washington, D.C.; and Arlington and McLean, Virginia, we serve clients throughout the region and internationally.
+With offices in Rockville, Maryland and Washington, D.C. we serve clients throughout the region and internationally.
 Contact us to discuss your case with an experienced immigration attorney.

 Understanding the Grounds for Inadmissibility